 Why do I have to apply to participate in the MMP?

-I’m a state/province, consolidated government, or county, can I participate in the MMP?
+I’m a state or provincial agency, can I participate in the MMP?

-The MMP is designed specifically for municipal waste management agencies so all data collected via the Residential Program Assessment Survey is at the municipal level.
-As a county or state agency, you can participate by encouraging the municipalities in your jurisdiction to join the MMP.
-If you’re interested in gaining access to information about municipal programs in your jurisdiction, please contact us at firstname.lastname@example.org .
+The MMP is designed specifically for municipal waste management agencies so all the data collected via the Residential Program Assessment Survey is at the municipal level.
+As a state or provincial agency, you can participate by encouraging the municipalities in your jurisdiction to join the MMP.
+If you’re interested in gaining access to information about municipal programs in your jurisdiction, please contact us at firstname.lastname@example.org.

 I don’t have very much data about the waste and recycling programs in my municipality, can I still participate?